tmbdev/objectio/docs/development.md

 - Packaging: setuptools wheel
 - Testing: pytest (also: coverage tox)
 - Uploading to PyPI: twine keyring
-- Documentation generation: mkdocs pydoc-markdown jupyter nbconvert
+- Documentation generation: mkdocs nbconvert pydoc3 (builtin)

 This is a fairly minimalist set of tools for modern Python packaging.